unicef/magicbox-kepler-app/README.md

 - server runs on port 5000
 - client runs on port 8080

-###### Below are two sample schools from Kyrgyzstan, colored according to their connectivity to the internet.
+###### Below are two sample schools from Kyrgyzstan, colored according to their level of connectivity to the internet.

 ![screenshot](screenshot.png)

 ### Local dev